JustHitTheCore/docker_spawner/README.md

 This requires `socat` to be installed.
 After that you can prepare directory with tasks in `./tasks` and then launch `./host.sh`.

-This will build docker image called `ctf_workshops` and then serve server through socat on port 4444.
+This will build docker image called `ctf_workshops` and then host a forking server through socat on port 4444.

 After connecting to the server it will spawn a docker container based on `ctf_workshops` image.